 We depart the vibrant town of Livingstone and make our way Northwards along the Great East road for our camping destination where we will rest for the night.
 The birding here is spectacular, so we will take the time to ask Tom to do some spotting for us.
 It’s a wonderful place to learn the farming methods of Zambia and all are welcome to walk around this farm that grows soya, maize and cattle before we clean up in their spotless ablutions and sit around the fire.
 (BLD)

-Day 3, 4 and 5 – Lochinvar National Park
+Day 3 to 5 - Lochinvar National Park

 Lochinvar is considered the best wetland birding in the world with tens of thousands of water birds.
 449 bird species in 428km²!!!